China Premier Li says no basis for continued yuan depreciation

-BEIJING, Aug 25 (Reuters) - There is no basis for continued depreciation in the Chinese yuan, Premier Li Keqiang was quoted by state television as saying on Tuesday.
+BEIJING (Reuters) - There is no basis for continued depreciation in the Chinese yuan CNY=CFXS, Premier Li Keqiang was quoted by state television as saying on Tuesday.

 “Currently, there is no basis for continued depreciation in the renminbi (yuan), which is able to stay at a reasonable and balanced level,” Li said.